AhmadSerhall/innovativeML/README.md

 <!-- Prototyping -->
 <img src="./readme/title4.svg"/>

-> InnovativeML was thoughtfully designed using wireframes and mockups, with a dedicated process of iteration to achieve the ideal layout.
+> InnovativeML was thoughtfully designed using wireframes, with a dedicated process of iteration to achieve the ideal layout.
 This approach ensures an effortless user experience and easy navigation within the platform.
+Here is the [figma](https://www.figma.com/file/ekKPE7a5FD487XY2dVlEGq/final-project?type=design&node-id=0-1&mode=design&t=V2El9MHaW0zmCemw-0) file for this project

 <!-- ### Wireframes
 | Login screen  | Register screen |  Landing screen |